fleetdm/fleet/handbook/engineering/README.md

 > Note that this action will not handle down migrations.
 Always deploy a newer version than is currently deployed.
 >
-> Note that "fleetdm/fleet:main" is not a image name, instead use the commit hash in place of "main".
+> Note that "fleetdm/fleet:main" is not an image name, instead use the commit hash in place of "main".

 ### Conclude current milestone